 The 1931 Model A Ford reproduction grill shells, made from Stainless Steel, seems to be the leading idea if your plastic shell is not to be salvaged.
 Many people have painted the original shells, others have used reproduction fiberglass 1932 Ford shells (a different look, preferred by some people).

 The 1931 stainless steel shell IS TOO TALL - and at the very least, needs to be shortened to fit the space (around 4 inches or so).
-There is NOT a clear answer regarding the shape of the top, where the hood rests on the shell.
+The measurement is from memory, you should verify the AMOUNT of cut-down needed There is NOT a clear answer regarding the shape of the top, where the hood rests on the shell.
 The contours may not be exactly the same.
 I have received comments that it worked ok, and others that said that the fit was bad.
 That may have been for different years of Glassics / Replicars.
 I do not (as of 2016) have a full report from any owners who completed the project successfully.

 the History page